 - ½ of a small white onion

-- Optional toppings For ex: diced green apple, diced onion, diced pepper, croutons, & hard-boiled eggs
+- toppings such as diced green apple, onion, pepper, croutons, or hard-boiled eggs optional

 Instructions